Srdjan-V/LocalGitDependency/README.md

 ### Limitations  ###

-Currently, this plugin can not be used on multi project builds, nor can a project that is using this plugin be used as a dependency.

-Project that are using a different java version may or may not build, you can supply the correct java version by using the `javaHomeDir` property for the dependency
+Projects that are using a different java version may or may not build, you can supply the correct java version by using the `javaHomeDir` property for the dependency

 ### Examples  ###